Lonmin deal stirs more South Africa mine strife

 "The outcome of the negotiation at Marikana will likely set a new benchmark for mining more generally and wage costs are set to rise substantially," JP Morgan said in a research note.

-Should wage hikes take root, they would also be likely to stoke wider inflation and curb the central bank's ability to cut interest rates to boost anemic economic growth.
+Should wage hikes take root, they would also be likely to stoke wider inflation and curb the central bank's ability to cut interest rates to boost anaemic economic growth.

-The gold sector has also not been spared, with 15,000 miners at the KDC West operation of Gold Fields, the world's fourth largest bullion producer, on an illegal strike.
+The gold sector has also not been spared, with 15,000 miners at the KDC West operation of Gold Fields (GFIJ.J), the world's fourth largest bullion producer, on an illegal strike.

 Amplats shares were unchanged while Implats closed 1.1 percent lower.